ATOMScience-org/AMPL/atomsci/ddm/docs/source/tutorials/07_compare_models.rst

     *For the purposes of this tutorial, the following models have been altered to work on every file system.
 In general, this function is meant for quick analysis of models you've trained on your own machine.
-To use an external model and predict on external data, see **Tutorial 5, "Application of a Trained Model"**.*
+To use an external model and predict on external data, see Tutorial 5, "Application of a Trained Model".*

 .. code:: ipython3